-IMO, Chef Trakool “Korn” Yodsuk is hands-down the best Thai chef in Kuala Lumpur.
+IMO, Chef Trakool “Korn” Yodsuk is hands-down the best Thai chef in Kuala Lumpur, in fact, the whole of Malaysia!
 His breakthrough restaurant, Erawan in Kota Damansara, had raised the bar for Thai food in Malaysia to a whole new level when it first opened back in late 2009.
 With his careful attention to detail, and his finesse in producing Royal Thai dishes previously not seen in Malaysia, Chef Korn managed to elevate the status of Thai cuisine among Malaysians from the ordinary (think, pandan-wrapped chicken) to fine dining status.
 Some of his offerings back then included miang kham (Thai: เมี่ยงคำ) using fresh lotus petals instead of wild betel leaves for wrapping.

 Another one of my favourite dishes there was the rhoom, also known as la tieng (Thai: ล่าเตียง) , a popular Royal Thai dish dating back to the rein of Rama II.
 These are delicate little parcels made from egg-nets used to wrap a stir-fried filling of meat/shrimps/peanuts.

 Then, came the move to DC Mall at the upmarket Damansara Heights neighbourhood, which opened in Sep 2016, with new business partners providing the financial backing for an even swisher version of Erawan.
 Erawan at DC Mall, despite its stratospheric prices, continue to draw in the affluent crowds from nearby Damansara and Bangsar on the strength of Chef Korn’s stellar reputation.